-- AHPT 5206 Pharmacology (2:2:0) Study of pharmacology and its relationship to pathophysiology, emphasizing the implications for the practice of physical therapy.
-Basic principles of pharmacology and pharmacokinetics are addressed with focus on the mechanism of action and effects of specific drugs on the musculo-skeletal, cardiovascular and central nervous system. - AHPT 5208 Management of Acute Injuries (2:1:3) Focus on introducing the physical therapy student to the field of athletic training and the management of acute injuries. - AHPT 5220 Musculoskeletal Evaluation and Management 1 (2:1:3) Prerequisite: AHPT 5506 Theory, principles, clinical applications and literature review associated with physical therapy evaluation, assessment, and management of musculoskeletal conditions within the upper extremity. - AHPT 5223 Research Process 1 (2:2:0) This course introduces students to fundamentals of experimental research design.
+AHPT 5206 Pharmacology (2:2:0) Study of pharmacology and its relationship to pathophysiology, emphasizing the implications for the practice of physical therapy.
+Basic principles of pharmacology and pharmacokinetics are addressed with focus on the mechanism of action and effects of specific drugs on the musculo-skeletal, cardiovascular and central nervous system.

+AHPT 5220 Musculoskeletal Evaluation and Management 1 (2:1:3) Prerequisite: AHPT 5506 Theory, principles, clinical applications and literature review associated with physical therapy evaluation, assessment, and management of musculoskeletal conditions within the upper extremity.

+AHPT 5223 Research Process 1 (2:2:0) This course introduces students to fundamentals of experimental research design.
 Through the use of lecture, class discussion, and reading of selected journal articles, students will obtain the requisite knowledge of the research process and experimental designs commonly used in clinical studies.
 The course will also introduce fundamental concepts of statistical inference, as an introduction to the inferential statistics content to be continued in Research Process 2.
-Students will also be instructed on how to perform searches of the scientific literature with electronic databases and how to critically assess this literature. - AHPT 5227 Current Medical Diagnosis and Treatment 1 (2:2:0) Corequisite: AHPT 5529 Physician presentation of the medical approach to the management of musculoskeletal disorders and injuries.
-Course content includes etiology, differential diagnosis, prognosis, medical and surgical management, and prophylactic measures for each condition relevant to physical therapy. - AHPT 5228 Motor Control and Learning (2:2:0) Prerequisite: AHPT 5529 This course emphasizes the principles and various theories of motor control and motor learning and their application to physical therapist practice. - AHPT 5231 Clinical Reasoning 1 (2:1:3) A structured, interactive review of previously presented classroom material is presented in a facilitation-based learning format.
+Students will also be instructed on how to perform searches of the scientific literature with electronic databases and how to critically assess this literature.

+AHPT 5227 Current Medical Diagnosis and Treatment 1 (2:2:0) Corequisite: AHPT 5529 Physician presentation of the medical approach to the management of musculoskeletal disorders and injuries.
+Course content includes etiology, differential diagnosis, prognosis, medical and surgical management, and prophylactic measures for each condition relevant to physical therapy.

+AHPT 5228 Motor Control and Learning (2:2:0) Prerequisite: AHPT 5529 This course emphasizes the principles and various theories of motor control and motor learning and their application to physical therapist practice.

+AHPT 5231 Clinical Reasoning 1 (2:1:3) A structured, interactive review of previously presented classroom material is presented in a facilitation-based learning format.
 Positioning of the course at the completion of the first year allows a comprehensive learning framework and review.
-Class learning method-interactive discussion, presentation, and online supplementary review. - AHPT 5232 Clinical Reasoning 2 (2:1:3) Prerequisite: AHPT 5231 A structured, interactive review of previously presented classroom material is presented in a facilitation-based learning format.
+Class learning method-interactive discussion, presentation, and online supplementary review.

+AHPT 5232 Clinical Reasoning 2 (2:1:3) Prerequisite: AHPT 5231 A structured, interactive review of previously presented classroom material is presented in a facilitation-based learning format.
 Positioning of the course at the completion of the second year allows a comprehensive learning framework and review.
-Class learning method-interactive discussion, presentation, and online supplementary review. - AHPT 5233 Clinical Reasoning 3 (2:1:3) Prerequisite: AHPT 5232 A structured, interactive review of previously presented classroom material is presented in a facilitation-based learning format.
+Class learning method-interactive discussion, presentation, and online supplementary review.

+AHPT 5233 Clinical Reasoning 3 (2:1:3) Prerequisite: AHPT 5232 A structured, interactive review of previously presented classroom material is presented in a facilitation-based learning format.
 Positioning of the course at the completion of the third year allows a comprehensive learning framework and review.
-Class learning method-interactive discussion, presentation, and online supplementary review. - AHPT 5234 Graduate Seminar (2:2:0) Prerequisite: AHPT 5233 Integrative seminar course format designed to prepare graduates for the licensure examination and entering the work force.
-Learning method includes online supplementary review and seminar format. - AHPT 5235 Healthcare Business Administration (2:2:0) Prerequisite: AHPT 5240 The process involved with organizing, directing, developing, and measuring the management and entrepreneurial components of a physical therapy practice.
+Class learning method-interactive discussion, presentation, and online supplementary review.

+AHPT 5234 Graduate Seminar (2:2:0) Prerequisite: AHPT 5233 Integrative seminar course format designed to prepare graduates for the licensure examination and entering the work force.
+Learning method includes online supplementary review and seminar format.

+AHPT 5235 Healthcare Business Administration (2:2:0) Prerequisite: AHPT 5240 The process involved with organizing, directing, developing, and measuring the management and entrepreneurial components of a physical therapy practice.
 Skilled techniques associated with business and professional growth are the hallmarks of this course.